Abrosss/Workspace/README.md

 **Project management tool, bugtracker** <br />

 status: _IN DEVELOPMENT_ (draft stage) <br />
-Design and styling of elements are going to be changed.
+Design and styling of elements are going to be changed. <br />

+## Test
+<p>This is the <a href="https://workspace-bugtracker.herokuapp.com/>demo</a> of the website.
+Please login with these credentials: username: `user` password: `user`.
+Or create a new account.
+NO EMAIL REQUIRED. <p>
+<p>Do not enter any confidential information, the project is in development stage, so database can be deleted and restructured at any time.</p>
+<p>The issues list is up to date!
+If you want to contribute please follow the instructions below.</p>

 <!-- How to contribute -->
 ## How to contribute
 If you have a suggestion that would make this project better, please fork the repository and create a pull request.
-Any contributions you make are **greatly appreciated**!
+Any contributions you make are greatly appreciated!
 Thank you!
 Here are the instructions on setting up the project locally.

 _Replace everything in angle brackets with your <relevant_data> without including the brackets_